ayush51/tutorial/tutorial.md

 ###### The agent cannot end the session

-You can also change the amount of control the members of the session can have, by adding or removing icons.
-For instance, if you do not want to allow the agent to be able to end the session, you can simply remove the exit icon from the agents chatbox.
+You may wish to disable the ability for the agent to end a session, preferring to allow the visitor full control over the session durations.
+This is a simple change, and removes the exit icon from the agents chatbox.

 ![agent cannot exit](https://raw.github.com/surfly/tutorial/master/screens/agent_cannot_end.png)

 ###### Docked only

-It is also possible to remove the chat box functionality if you wish.
+It is also possible to remove the video and text chat functionality, if you wish.
 Only the panel containing the different icons will be visable:

 ![docked_only](https://raw.github.com/surfly/tutorial/master/screens/docked_only.png)